 The contract manager’s dilemma was in choosing a minimum cost method of stabilisation that could be installed quickly, and be relied upon to stabilise the ground ready for use.
 A number of methods were considered, these included:

 - Punching some of the crushed brick into the ground to stiffen the in-situ soils;

 - The removal of 2m depth of clay and the importation of clean fill;

 - An engineered geosynthetic solution.

-The first option was trialled on site but failed to produce the results required by the contract manager and was not pursued further.
-Approximately 500mm of 6F2 was punched into the soft ground but the clay still came through and the formation deformed under the vibrating roller.
+The first option was trialled on site with approximately 500mm of 6F2 punched into the soft ground, but the clay still came through and the formation deformed under the vibrating roller.

-The second option was discounted as it was considered to be both time consuming and very expensive due to the high disposal costs of the materials excavated from the site.
+The second option was discounted since it was considered to be both time consuming and very expensive due to the high disposal costs of the materials excavated from the site.

-The third option required confidence that relatively thin geosynthetics would be strong enough for such weak ground and coarse hardcore.
+The third option required confidence that a relatively thin geosynthetic solution would be strong enough for such weak ground and coarse hardcore.

 The ABG Service